cap-js/docs/java/outbox.md

 ```

 ::: warning _❗ Warning_
-Removing a custom outbox from the `outbox.services` section in the _application.yaml_ doesn't remove the
+Removing a custom outbox from the `cds.outbox.services` section doesn't remove the
 entries from the `cds.outbox.Messages` table.
 The entries remain in the `cds.outbox.Messages` table and won't get
 processed anymore.